cos316/assignment6-starter-code/README.md

 The `cap` tag will be used by your capabilities (more details on them below) to control how read and write permissions are evaluated for each object type.
-Here, the empty value (as denoted by the `""`) indicates that a user object's ID field will be used to determine whether a capability allows the caller to read or write the object.
-To make things concrete, consider the following example:
+Here, the empty value (as denoted by the `""`) indicates that a user's ID field is used to determine whether a capability allows the caller to read or write the object.
+Consider the following example:

 ```go
 user := &User{